 Incident management in ITIL and IT service management

 In the ITIL framework, incident management is a fundamental IT service management process designed to restore normal service operations at speed.
-This approach is the gold standard across industries, helping IT teams reduce downtime, improve communication, and meet strict service level agreements.
+ITIL incident management is the gold standard across industries, helping IT teams reduce downtime, improve communication, and meet strict service level agreements.

 Incident management in cybersecurity

-In cybersecurity, incident management takes on a high-stakes role.
+In cybersecurity, IT incident management takes on a high-stakes role.
 Threats evolve quickly, and the cost of delay is steep.
-According to Palo Alto Networks, attackers exfiltrated data in under 5 hours in 25% of incidents in 2024, which was 3 times faster than in 2021.
-Even more alarming, in 1 in 5 cases, theft occurred in less than an hour.
+According to Palo Alto Networks, the fastest 25% of intrusions reached exfiltration in 1.2 hours.

-Adding to the challenge, the same report finds that 70% of incidents involved attackers exploiting 3 or more attack surfaces, making response far more complex than dealing with a single breach point.
-Therefore, effective cybersecurity incident management requires rapid detection and response and also coordinated workflows across IT, security, and business leaders to contain damage and recover with minimal impact.
+Adding to the challenge, the same report finds that 87% involved activity across two or more attack surfaces, making response far more complex than dealing with a single breach point.
+Therefore, effective cybersecurity incident management requires rapid detection and response and also coordinated workflows across IT security solutions and business leaders to contain damage and recover with minimal impact.

 Incident management in DevOps